Message From the Chair of Governors

 How do we communicate with Parents and Staff and each other between meetings?

-We maintain email communication with each other, and the Chair and Clerk seek to keep Governors as well informed as possible in between meetings of the progress of strategies or other issues that may arise from time to time.
+We maintain email communication with each other, and the Chair and Clerk seek to keep Governors as well informed as possible in between meetings.

 The minutes of Governing Body meetings are available for Parents to view in school, on request.
 Confidential matters involving, for example, named staff or pupils will not be included in these minutes.